Initiative: Pedala Queimados (“Cycle Queimados”)

 One could say that to live in a favela in Queimados is to live in the periphery of the urban periphery.
 In light of wide regional economic disparities and the lack of integration of the metropolitan area, many residents of Greater Rio commute several hours each day—for three million of the region’s residents the average commute is two hours and 21 minutes—to commercially-active areas like Rio’s South Zone and city center.
 Unemployment, poverty, violence, illiteracy, inequality, and a lack of public services and adequate housing are among the issues and obstacles they face.

 Growing up in a situation of poverty, Oliveira put his education by the wayside to support his family from a young age.
-“By age seven, I was hawking goods on trains while my mother and grandmother sold sweets in front of the bank,” says Oliveira.
+“By age seven, I was hawking goods on trains,” says Oliveira.
 Work kept him from graduating from middle school until his mid-twenties.

 At nearly 30 years old, Oliveira finished high school and set out to enroll in a two-year environmental program at a local university.
 Working simultaneously, he took five years to complete the program.
 At the time, he was working at GlaxoSmithKline Pharmaceuticals in Jacarepaguá, in Rio’s West Zone, and would wake up at 2am in order to arrive on time and prepare for class afterward.